PhilJahn/DENSIRED/README.md

 ## Reproducibility ##

-The 'high' datasets (datasets/high_data_{dim}.npy), which were used in the paper, were generated using the following code.
-The results for the various algorithms on the 'high' datasets used for Table 3 and Figure 3 can be found in results/high_data_results.
+The 'stretched' datasets (datasets/high_data_{dim}.npy), which were used in the paper, were generated using the following code.
+The results for the various algorithms on the 'stretched' datasets used for Table 3 and Figure 3 can be found in results/high_data_results.
 ```
 for dim in [2,5,10,50,100]:
     x = datagen.densityDataGen(dim=dim, ratio_noise = 0.1, max_retry=5, dens_factors=[1,1,0.5, 0.3, 2, 1.2, 0.9, 0.6, 1.4, 1.1], square=True,